Skip to main content

 • Entrance View

-• This information is for the entrance located in the Screens archway, off Old Court or Ivy Court.
+• This information is for the entrance located in the Screens archway, off Ivy Court.

-• This entrance gives access to the Dining Hall.
+• This entrance gives access to the Screens and Hall and the step-free entrance to the Buttery.

 • The entrance area/door is not clearly signed.